 Introduction to Horizontal Fusion is a general introduction to Horizontal Fusion.

-Optimizing fusion optimization for DAX measures describes how to get a query plan that is better than Horizontal Fusion in a specific scenarios.
+Optimizing fusion optimization for DAX measures describes how to get a query plan that is better than Horizontal Fusion in specific scenarios.

-Unsopported cases
+Unsupported cases

 Horizontal Fusion does not recognize scenarios where it could be applied, but the engine is not able to do that.
-For each scenario we provide possible workarounds.
+For each scenario, we provide possible workarounds.
 These cases could be supported in the future: in that case, this page should be updated.

 Multiple selection of static slices on columns without groupby